Regulatory Standards for Water Quality

 The Safe Drinking Water Act (SDWA) is the federal law that protects public drinking water supplies throughout the nation.
 Under the SDWA, the Environmental Protection Agency sets standards for drinking water quality and provides the regulatory framework to ensure that our drinking water is safe.
 State agencies such as the North Carolina Department of Environmental Quality - Public Water Supply work in partnership with EPA and municipal water providers to enforce the regulations and ensure the compliance of water systems throughout the state.

-The Town of Cary routinely works to provide enhancements and improvements to our operating programs.
+The Town routinely works to provide enhancements and improvements to our operating programs.
 One example of this dedicated approach is our ongoing work to support the Partnership for Safe Water.
 The Cary/Apex Water Treatment Facility was named a Director’s Award facility by the Partnership for Safe Water for the 14th consecutive year.
 The Partnership for Safe Water is a national volunteer initiative developed by the EPA and national drinking water organizations to improve the quality of water delivered to customers by optimizing water system operations.
 More than 250 water utilities throughout the country are members; the CAWTF is a charter member.